ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 ## How can I help contribute?

 You can help the Tournament Committee by continuing to run excellent tournaments!
-If you have any issues or concerns regarding any aspect of a community tournament, we encourage you to bring these to our attention via the tournament reports form.
+If you have any issues or concerns regarding any aspect of a community tournament, we encourage you to bring these to our attention via the [tournament reports form](https://tcomm.hivie.tn/reports/create).

-Those who are interested in joining the Tournament Committee may express their interest by sending an email to the [account support team](/wiki/People/Account_support_team) via [tournaments@ppy.sh](mailto:tournaments@ppy.sh), where requests are forwarded to the committee.
-Successful candidates are expected to have a significant breadth of experience in the tournament scene, either as a player or staff.
+Those who are interested in joining the committee should read through [adding new members](#adding-new-members) to learn about the team's expectations and application process.

 ## Benefits